PrestaShop/prestashop.github.io/news/_posts/2015-12-02-prestashop-1-7-and-symfony.md

 All was fine and dandy, but even with the 1.5 rewrite, many parts of the code showed that they could use a more modern approach.
 Sure, it still did work as expected in 1.6, but already showed weaknesses here and there.

-In 2015, while working on improving version 1.6 (which lead us to v1.6.1.0), we took the decision to improve the situation: PrestaShop's code needs to be more robust, more modular, and fully testable.
+In 2015, while working on improving version 1.6 (which led us to v1.6.1.0), we took the decision to improve the situation: PrestaShop's code needs to be more robust, more modular, and fully testable.
 As it was, this wasn't easily possible in the 1.5-1.6 codebase.
 This led to a new architecture in v1.6.1.0, then once the 1.7 development was fully started, we made a few more tests and proofs-of-concepts.

 We made our choice: **PrestaShop 1.7 will introduce Symfony2 in its Core codebase**.
 This major release will also be a great turn on the technical side of the application, but this change will be negotiated smoothly and over the long term: not everything will change with 1.7.

+Since [SymfonyCon Paris](http://pariscon2015.symfony.com/) opens today, and the project is both celebrating [its tenth anniversary](http://blog.sensiolabs.com/fr/2015/06/25/sensiolabs_celebre_les_10_ans_de_symfony/) and [the release of Symfony 3.0](https://symfony.com/blog/symfony-3-0-0-released), this is a good time to finally publish this article :)

 #### Why did we choose to use a framework rather than upgrading our code?